electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/checkingbatteryhealth/_index.md

 ### Miles example 1

-You drive 169 miles with a consumption of 2.6 miles/kWh.
+You drive 169 miles with consumption of 2.6 miles/kWh.
 You started the trip with 100% battery and ended up with 21%.

-First you calculate total energy used:
+First, you calculate the total energy used:
 169/2.6 = 65kWh in total.

 If you had 21% left, you have used 79%.
 (100%-21%)